 Where to go to learn more

 In this post I’ve only scratched the surface and made a bunch of simplifications (thalamic researchers must be squirming in their seats).
 Below are links to the papers referenced above.
-If you’d like to understand a little bit more, the YouTube video titled “The Thalamus” by Brains Explained is an excellent 10 minute introduction to the thalamus10.
-For those who want more detail, Prof. Murray Sherman delivered an excellent pair of lectures earlier this year that dive into thalamic anatomy and function11,12.
+If you’d like to understand a little bit more, the YouTube video titled “[The Thalamus]” by Brains Explained is an excellent 10 minute introduction to the thalamus.
+For those who want more detail, Prof. Murray Sherman delivered an excellent pair of lectures earlier this year that dive into thalamic anatomy and function,.

-- Hawkins, J. (2018) Two paths diverged in the brain, Ray Guillery chose the one less studied.
+9. Hawkins, J. (2018) [Two paths diverged in the brain, Ray Guillery chose the one less studied].
 Eur J. Neuroscience.